PBMISRA95/readthedocstutorial/README.md

-This repo contains the tutorial for readthedocs.
+This repo contains the tutorial for readthedocs

 Read the tutorial here: